AlBurns-MSFT/cmus-visualizer/README.md

 # cmus-visualizer

+Work toying around with an ncurses audio bar visualizer.
+Works in linux and many other unix distros.

 Before I forget to add a separate README, here are the instructions to only install this program:
 * install cmus (or clone from repo)
 * install using apt-get install: